 Before I went to a dog wedding with Doola for the first time at the end of December 2013, it took some preparation.
 After visiting an exhibition in Steinhausen and inspecting the breeding facility, at that time still through the RZV, I completed several VDH breeder training courses.

 There is always new knowledge in dog breeding and veterinary medicine.
 So it goes without saying for me to stay up to date here.
-Books like Dr. Helga Eichelberg's "Hundezucht" (unfortunately out of stock) and Dr. Irene Sommerfeld-Sturs "Rassehundezucht - Genetik für Züchter und Halter" are ideal advisors, such should be found in every breeder's household.
+Books like Dr. Helga Eichelberg's "Hundezucht" (unfortunately out of stock) and Dr. Irene Sommerfeld-Sturs "Rassehundezucht - Genetik für Züchter und Halter" are ideal advisors and should be found in every breeder's household.
 Inge Hansen's "Handbuch der Hundezucht" with homeopathic advice is also very interesting.

 Sincerely, Astrid Möller vom Hamburger Elbstrand